Monday, April 20: States and Capitals Quiz (35 States and Capitals)

 Homework: Students MUST show every step as done in class.(You can look at classwork or the teacher notes in the absent packet if needed.)
 On word problems, students MUST underline the important information, show ALL work and label answers to receive full credit.
 Homework Rubric

-Monday, March 16: Study units of measure, Math Facts
+Monday, April 13: p511 Study units of measure, Math Facts

-Tuesday, March 17: Study units of measure Math Facts
+Tuesday, April 14: Study units of measure, Math Facts

-Wednesday, March 18: Study units of measure Math Facts
+Wednesday, April 15: p 517, Study units of measure, Math Facts

-Friday, March 20: Study units of measure March Math
+Friday, April 17: Study units of measure, Math Facts

 Fun Fact: I have been skydiving before!